Chapter 16: Drunkards

 This time it was Alexi who spoke, once again in Russian.
-Vladimir didn’t even grunt us an acknowledgement before he turned to reply to whatever it was Alexi said.
+Vladimir didn’t even grunt us an acknowledgement before he reply to whatever it was Alexi said.

-However, he let his gaze drift towards me long enough to realize that the piercing blue of his eyes emanated not so much from their color, as from the pinprick constriction of his pupils, allowing the hue of his iris’s to dominate my impression.
+Turning back to look at me, he let is empty gaze linger long enough for me to realize that the piercing blue of his eyes emanated not so much from their color, as from the pinprick constriction of his pupils, allowing the hue of his iris’s to dominate.